Sterling Virginia

 The following includes information covering both the CDP and the wider "Greater Sterling" region.

-In the beginning of 1962, large farms made up the 1,762 acres (713 ha) of what today is called Sterling Park.
+In 1962, large farms made up the 1,762 acres (713 ha) of what today is called Sterling Park.
 Route 7, also known as Leesburg Pike, bordered what used to be Jesse Hughes's dairy farm.
 Hughes arrived in Loudoun County in the early 20th century and was a longtime head of the county's Democrats.
 Fred Franklin Tavenner, who was somewhat related to Benjamin Franklin, operated vast stretches of Sterling Farm at the southwest fringes of Sterling Park.
 Tavenner had purchased land from Albert Shaw Jr., who had inherited it from his father Albert B. Shaw, editor and publisher of the American Review of Reviews.
 One of Shaw's spreads, totaling 1,640 acres (660 ha), was called "The Experimental Farm" because it was one of the first area farms to receive a U.S. grant for applying "scientific methods", as Tavenner called them.
 According to Tavenner, refugees from the Soviet Union ran the farm while Shaw remained in New York City.

 Dulles International Airport and the extension of water and sewer lines to the airport began to change the landscape when construction started in 1959.
 Land prices rose from an average $125 per acre ($310/ha) to $500 per acre ($1,200/ha).
 During the same year, Marvin T. Broyhill Jr. and his father made plans to develop land in the airport area under the company M.T.
 Broyhill & Sons Corporation.
 In late 1961, they decided to buy and incorporated Sterling Park Development Corporation with his son Marvin T. Broyhill as president, and cousin Thomas J. Broyhill as vice president.
 Between April 28 and December 29 of 1961, they purchased 1,762 acres (713 ha) in 14 parcels for $2,115,784.
 For the 226-acre (91 ha) Hughes farm along Route 7, they paid $1,700 per acre ($4,200/ha).